Break Down Your Goals | Free Downloadable Workbook

 Say, your goal is to sell $5,000 in merchandise between craft fairs, your Etsy site, and custom orders.
 (I’m going to keep using this extended metaphor, so stay with me.)

 Now break this goal into 12 steps to get to your goal.
 (This is also something I learned from Natalie Bacon.)

 In this case, it’s unrealistic to split the income into 12 even parts because craft fairs are usually only at a certain part of the year, but you could set goals for February and March to apply for a certain number of fairs and use April, May, June, July to set goals for creating inventory for several fairs.
-August and September could be for sorting inventory and creating paperwork for each fair.
-Then you last 3 months are when you work your tail off at all those fairs.
+August and September could be used for sorting inventory and creating paperwork for each fair.
+Then your last 3 months are when you work your tail off at all those fairs.

 Take each of the monthly goals and decide what you need to do each week to accomplish that goal for the month.
 Focus on THAT goal.
 What 4 steps would accomplish that goal in a month?